Jesusbill/ifc2ca/inputDataCA.md

 ## IFC2CA

-This `json` file contains the basic information needed to define a simple cantilever steel beam and perform a gravity analysis under its own weight.
+This `json` file contains the basic information needed to define a structural model and perform a gravity analysis under its own weight.
+This schema is used to understand the data needed so that they cna be identified in an `ifc` file.
+The latest schema of the extracted file is constantly changing, the interested user can see the respective file in each example.

 We define a single element in the `elements` Array with thte following properties:
 - `geometry`: an Array of arrays of 3D point coordinates [m]